springer13/hptt/README.md

 # Install

-1. Clone the repository into a desired directory and change to that location:
+Clone the repository into a desired directory and change to that location:

     git clone https://github.com/springer13/hptt.git
     cd hptt

-2. Compiler HPTT:

     make

-This should create 'libhptt.so' insdide the lib folder.
+This should create 'libhptt.so' insdide the ./lib folder.

 # Getting Started